When Dr IG Patel turns 100

 People who occupy high positions generally fall into two categories.
 One is those for whom the position is a decoration.
 The second is those who decorate the positions they hold.
 IG unquestionably was a decoration to whichever position he occupied over his six decades of public office.

 IG was a remarkable scholar who defied being compartmentalised into one or two categories.
-Reflecting on his extraordinary life and achievements at length on his centenary will be a fitting tribute.
+On his centenary, reflecting at length on his extraordinary life and achievements will be a fitting tribute.
 I will trace the highlights of IG’s life and career in different parts, covering the various stages of his life and his stints working with several institutions and many well-known persons.
 The link to the first part, where I examine IG’s early life and education, is HERE.

 The author is meticulous with his research, making it a pleasure to read him; invariably, he tells the readers of unknown tidbits about events and individuals.
 The anecdotes that he narrates add to the informational value of his writings.
 Respects to Dr IG Patel on his birth centenary...